vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 }
 ```

-The main functionality of parsers lies in their `_process` functions.
+Here is the implementation of the `process` function for `ordered-parser`.
 It gets called when a message needs to be parsed.
 The function takes in a string `input`, and returns the parsed `LogMessage` through `pmsg`.
 To parse the input means to add the appropriate key-value pairs to the `LogMessage`; these result in macros the user can use.

-To actually extract the correct keys and values from the input string, we will use a scanner (found under `lib/scanner/`).
-Normally we would need to write one from scratch, but since the functionality of ordered-parser is essentially a subset of the functionality of kv-parser, we will use the kv-parser's scanner, `KVScanner`.
+To actually extract the correct keys and values from the input string, we need to use a scanner, which will do the hard work of parsing the text of `input` to give us the appropriate key-value pairs.
+Then, all this function has to do is add these key-value pairs into the `LogMessage`.
+Normally we would need to write a scanner from scratch, but since the functionality of ordered-parser is essentially a subset of the functionality of kv-parser, we will use the kv-parser's scanner, `KVScanner`.
+Scanners are held under `lib/scanner/`.

 It is important to note that parsers do not need to use scanners (for example, the date parser does not).
 It is just that scanners are often used.
-As a result of this, scanners do not *have* to be implemented in any specific way, however it would be wise to keep the standard when writing a new one.
 ```
 static gboolean
 _process(LogParser *s, LogMessage **pmsg, const LogPathOptions *path_options,